 - where applicable, have procedures in place for handling licences and authorisations granted in accordance with commercial policy measures or the trade in agricultural products

 - ensure that relevant employees know how to tell HM Revenue and Customs about compliance difficulties

 - where applicable, have procedures in place for dealing with import and export licences connected to prohibitions and restrictions, including how to identify any goods subject to these measures to ensure compliance

 If you regularly use the simplified procedure you may want to apply for a comprehensive guarantee.

 Small one-off consignments

-If you’re importing a one-off consignment of dutiable bananas and you don’t hold an authorisation to enter simplified declarations, you can declare your consignment under inward processing using the Authorisation by Declaration procedure.
+If you’re importing a one-off consignment of dutiable bananas and you do not hold an authorisation to enter simplified declarations, you can declare your consignment under inward processing using the Authorisation by Declaration procedure.

-You can only apply for this procedure 3 times a year and the customs value of the consignment mustn’t be more than £500,000.
+You can only apply for this procedure 3 times a year and the customs value of the consignment must not be more than £500,000.